argonne-lcf/user-guides/docs/polaris/data-science-workflows/deepspeed.md

     !!! warning

         The `.deepspeed_env` file expects each line to be of the form KEY=VALUE.
-        Each of these variables will then be set on each available worker specified in our `hostfile`.
+        Each of these will then be set as environment variables on each available worker specified in our `hostfile`.

 5. We can then run the `cifar10_deepspeed.py` module using DeepSpeed:
     ```shell